happyduck/GFG/README.md

-# GFG-Array
+## GFG-Array
-This repo will list Java solutions for the Array questions on the geeksforgeeks site.
+This section will list Java solutions for the Array questions on the geeksforgeeks site.
 <br>
 <br>
 <br>